boxboat/dockhand-secrets-operator/README.md

 Note that GCP and Azure have 2 forms of supported secrets `text` or `json`.
 The text version will return the entire secret stored in the key/value where as the json version will interpret the stored value as `json` and allow you retrieve a single `key` in the secret.

-The `DockhandSecret` will generate a secret in the same namespace specified by `secretName`.
-Changes to a `DockhandSecret` will trigger a refresh of the `Secret` manged by that `DockhandSecret`
+The `DockhandSecret` will generate a secret of type `secretSpec.type` in the same namespace specified by `secretSpec.name`.
+Changes to a `DockhandSecret` will trigger a refresh of the `Secret` managed by that `DockhandSecret`.
+You can optionally have labels or annotations injected on the `Secret` created by the `DockhandSecret`.

-The `cacheTTL` field allows you to control how long a Secrets Manager response is cached by the operator.
-The default is 60 seconds which prevents the `dockhand-secrets-operator` from abusing the Secrets Backend.

 The `dockhandProfile` field allows you to specify different `DockhandProfiles`, which gives you flexibility to connect to numerous Secrets Managers from the same cluster.